mailgun/gubernator/README.md

   `Remaining` counter.
 If `Remaining` is zero, it's known that the rate limit is depleted and the process can be aborted.
 - After process: Call `GetRateLimits` with a user specified `Hits` value.
-If the call returns overlimit, the process cannot be aborted because it had already completed.
-Using `DRAIN_OVERLIMIT` behavior, the `Remaining` count will be drained to zero.
+If the call returns over limit, the process cannot be aborted because it had already completed.
+Using `DRAIN_OVER_LIMIT` behavior, the `Remaining` count will be drained to zero.

-Once an overlimit occurs in the "After" step, successive processes will detect the overlimit state in the "Before" step.
+Once an over limit occurs in the "After" step, successive processes will detect the over limit state in the "Before" step.

 ## Gubernator as a library
 If you are using golang, you can use Gubernator as a library.
 This is useful if